ANUBprad/ANUBprad/README.md

   ENROLLED     :  September 2023
   TARGET DATE  :  June 2027
   FILE ID      :  1CR23AD019
-  ──────────────────────────────────────────────────────────
-  ANALYST NOTE :  Subject is still in school.
-                  He is building production systems anyway.
-                  Placement window opens August 2026.
-                  Whoever picks him up first wins.
-                  Treat as active threat from that date.
 ```

 ---

 ### ANALYST REMARKS

-*Filed by Field Agent [REDACTED] · 25 May 2005 · Addendum attached*
+*Filed by Field Agent [REDACTED] · 25 May 2005*

-> "I have reviewed a lot of files.
-Most of them are straightforward.
-> This one is not.
+> "Subject does not wait for problems.
+He finds gaps, builds tools, ships them.
+His red-teaming runs in production right now.
+His agent networks operate without human oversight by design.
 >
-> Subject does not wait to be given a problem.
-He finds the gap,
-> builds the tool, ships it, and moves on before we finish writing
-> the report on the last thing.
-His red-teaming work is not a side
-> project — it is running in production right now, scoring LLMs on
-> live attack vectors while we are sitting here reading this.
+> We have not been able to determine the full extent of ████████████████████████████████████████████████.
 >
-> His agent networks do not require a human to operate them.
-> That is not an accident.
-That is the point.
->
-> We have not been able to determine the full extent of
-> ████████████████████████████████████████████████████████.
-> What we do know is that by the time you read this,
-> something new is already deployed.
->
-> Recommend immediate close monitoring.
 > Do not approach without technical backup.
-> Do not underestimate the intern."
+Do not underestimate the intern."

 ---